daaronr/micro-giving-pub/be2024/handout_bothmodules.md

 [comment]: <> (101EE)

-\textcolor{gray}{Note: This concept can also be applied to measuring the value added by the introduction of a new good (see Application 3.4).\
-This is useful to know for policy, particular in formulating subsidies for R\&D and in adjusting the CPI.\
-It also could be used to compute damages in court cases where a firm is accused of stifling innovation.}
+Also, 'introducing a new good...'^[This concept can also be applied to measuring the value added by the introduction of a new good (see Application 3.4).
+This is useful to know for policy, particular in formulating subsidies for R\&D and in adjusting the CPI.
+It also could be used to compute damages in court cases where a firm is accused of stifling innovation.]

 \textcolor{gray}{Note: We may skip section 'consumer surplus and utility' in lecture, but please read over it for understanding}